Sun Gym gang: Noel "Adrian" Doorbal

-Because of changes to capital punishment laws, Doorbal's death sentence was overturned in 2017.

-John Mese

-Mese was indicted on October 2, 1996, for the kidnapping, extortion, and murders of Furton and Griga in addition to crimes against Schiller.
-On July 20, 1998, Mese was sentenced to 56 years imprisonment for the kidnapping and extortion of Schiller, after a judge set aside the convictions for the Griga and Furton crimes.
+In December 2024, Doorbal was re-sentenced to life in prison.

 Mese appealed, and the State cross-appealed the sentence to the Florida District Court of Appeal, Third District.
-The District Court of Appeal Judge ruled that at trial, the judge had improperly set aside the two Racketeer Influenced and Corrupt Organisation convictions and ordered a new sentencing hearing to occur on those counts.
-On 15 January 2003, Mese was sentenced to 30 years imprisonment for one count of Conspiracy to Commit Racketeering. he died of a stroke in 2004.
+The District Court of Appeal Judge ruled that at trial, the judge had improperly set aside the two Racketeer Influenced and Corrupt Organization convictions and ordered a new sentencing hearing to occur on those counts.
+On 15 January 2003, Mese was sentenced to 30 years imprisonment for one count of Conspiracy to Commit Racketeering.
+He died of a stroke in 2004.

 Jorge Delgado

 In return for testifying in favor of the state, Delgado was sentenced to two prison terms of 5 and 15 years.
 He served only seven years in jail and was released from the Everglades Correctional Institution in West Dade on September 27, 2002.
 In 2008, he was arrested for felony grand theft, receiving one year of probation.

 John Raimondo

 Raimondo was indicted on one count each of Conspiracy to Commit Racketeering, First-degree Murder (Furton), Kidnapping (Furton) and attempted extortion.
-He was convicted to one count of kidnapping and was sentenced to 8 years He was released in 2002.
+He was convicted of one count of kidnapping and was sentenced to 8 years He was released in 2002.

 Following the release of the Pain & Gain film, Raimondo spoke to the Miami New Times about the film.